Guy Fisher

 When you're part of advisor meetings or management meetings, ensure you understand what you want to get out of that session, key thematics, questions you don't know, and unclear areas.
 People have a lot of questions.
 Don't get stuck in the weeds, and focus on the material items.

 PIRs or post-implementation reviews are important.
 Look back at your performance.
-Talk to your key stakeholders and always look to improve your function and delivery continually.
+Talk to your key stakeholders and note what went well and what didn’t from past experiences to continuously improve the function.

 The process and the people involved